 In addition to multi-jurisdictional legal services, Amsterdam & Partners LLP also has a team dedicated to political advocacy, media relations and big data analytics, complementing the legal strategy with an expanded capacity to move the case in the public domain.

 Experience with high profile, politically sensitive matters

-An Awarding Winning International Crisis Law Firm
+An Award-Winning International Law Firm

-Amsterdam & Partners LLP is currently providing crisis law and risk management advise to corporations and high level decision makers in Nigeria, Zambia, Guinea, South Africa, Guatemala, Brazil, Russia just to name a few.
+Amsterdam & Partners LLP is currently providing crisis law and risk management counsel to corporations and high level decision makers in Nigeria, Zambia, Guinea, South Africa, Guatemala, Brazil, Russia just to name a few.

 In 2013, the team was awarded the Global Pro Bono Dispute of the Year Award from American Lawyer after winning a case on behalf of Dr. Georges Tadonki, who was wrongfully dismissed from the United Nations after blowing the whistle on United Nations’ complicity in atrocities in Zimbabwe.
 Another prominent pro bono cause is Amsterdam’s representation of Stephan Templ, a Jewish historian and activist who had been jailed by the Austrian government under highly controversial circumstances.